lambdatoast/elm.vim/README.md

 ### Example autocommands

-Configure Vim autocommands to make your life easier:
+Vim autocommands can make your life a lot easier.
+These are just some examples of what I use sometimes:

-* Compiling the current file on save:
+* Compiling the current file on file write:
-    `:au BufWritePost *.elm ElmMakeCurrentFile`
+    + `:au BufWritePost *.elm ElmMakeCurrentFile`
-* Say a file "Main.elm" is the main file of your project, compile it on write to any file:
+* Compiling a speficic file, e.g. "Main.elm", on file write to any file:
-    `:au BufWritePost *.elm ElmMakeFile("Main.elm")`
+    + `:au BufWritePost *.elm ElmMakeFile("Main.elm")`

 ## TODO